qwertytoki/workoutholic_flutter/README.md

-# workoutholic
+# Workoutholic flutter

-The simplest workout log app.
+The world simplest workout record application.
-All you can log in this app is..

 * What kind of workout you did.
-* How much you lift.
+* How heavy you lift.
-* How many you lift.
+* How many times you lift.
+* Transition of your result